-Hip hop formed as a subculture in the Bronx area of New York City in the 1970s.
-Neighbourhood block parties became a place where suburban communities could come together and share a mutual love for music, dance and street art.
-The likes of Afrika Bambaataa and Grandmaster Flash emerged as the earliest DJs and influencers of the hip hop scene.
+Hip-hop formed as a subculture in the Bronx area of New York City in the 1970s.
+Neighborhood block parties became a place where suburban communities could come together and share a mutual love for music, dance and street art.
+The likes of Afrika Bambaataa and Grandmaster Flash emerged as the earliest DJs and influencers of the hip-hop scene.

-Block parties were often a place for political activism and many MCs of the day used spoken word poetry and their trusty microphone to share their experiences over the music.
-Today, rapping has become a central part of hip hop music and the realities of urban life and humble beginnings have remained common themes.
+Block parties were often a place for political activism and many emcees of the day used spoken word poetry and their trusty microphone to share their experiences over the music.
+Today, rapping has become a central part of hip-hop music and the realities of urban life and humble beginnings have remained common themes.

 Select the pack you like, download it and play around with it.
 Try tapping different combinations of buttons and swiping downwards to change full sections all at once.
 Once you are ready to record, hit record and perform your track.

 Now you can listen to the full recording back, and if you need to, try again!
 Save it, share it, or write lyrics to rap over it.
 It really is that simple.
 You can check out our full tutorial series on the Looper, starting with part one, right here.

 If you have experience using digital audio workstations, or you prefer having more control over your loops, check out the Hip-Hop Sound Packs available in the Mix Editor.
 Open your desktop, and choose Browse Loops.
 Here you can choose from…